apetrone11235/angela-petrone.github.io/_posts/2019-04-24-Emergency.md

 While it is not feasible to visit every type of outpatient or even urgent care facility (especially not in Boston where healthcare facilities are nearly as common as Dunks), I wanted to use data to learn more about how people use emergency care.
 To start, I pulled state and countrywide data from the [Kaiser Family Foundation](https://www.kff.org/other/state-indicator/emergency-room-visits-by-ownership/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D), cleaned it up and after some exploration, made visualizations showing what I found.

+Here is a simple illustration of how the number of visits per 1000 people changed over time across the whole country:

 ![]({{site.baseurl}}/img/VisitsOverTime.png)

 As you can see, my initial assumption about emergency room visits decreasing was incorrect.
 Seeing this graph left me with a lot of questions, primarily, why are visits on the rise and why did the implementation of the ACA not have any noticeable effect of the overall trend?
 And why did I along with so many of my colleagues and clients not question this assumption earlier?